ProReNata/VueRestResource/README.md

 Use this to bind a state to a computed property, but only get the data that matches the array passed in.

-Will always fill in the store with server data when the object in not found.
+Will always fill in the store with server data when the object is not found.

 Param 1: _String_, name of the local state
 Param 2: _Resource_, pass in the resource Object
-Param 3: _String_, the computed property name that has a array with IDs or a object to be used as a filter for the query
+Param 3: _String_, the computed property name that has an array with IDs or a object to be used as a filter for the query

 e.g.